Hyrrokkin User Guide

 - InputTextNode

-Stores input text and outputs this value via its output port data_out
+Stores input text and outputs this value via its output port data_out.

 Clients can send a new value to this node to trigger re-execution of downstream parts of the topology.